hello-robot/stretch_ai/README.md

 ## Quickstart

-Start the server on your robot:
+After following the [installation instructions](#installation), start the server on your robot:

 ```bash
 ros2 launch stretch_ros2_bridge server.launch.py
 ```

-On your PC, you can easily send commands and stream data:
+Then, on your PC, you can easily send commands and stream data:

 ```python
 from stretch.agent import RobotClient